HegrJan/BlindGD77/docs/readme.txt

 9.1.
 SK1+PTT allows you to record a prompt (up to about 4 seconds).
 9.2.
 SK2+SK1 will repeat the prompt for verification.
 (On GD77S, use long hold SK2 from Voice mode).
 9.3.
 Save the prompt to custom prompt 1 through 10 using long hold SK1+keypad number 1 for 1, 0 for 10.
 To hear what is already saved for a given custom prompt, short press SK1+number.
 On the GD77s, from the virtual keypad mode, use the command *## followed by the digits, e.g. *##1 followed by long hold orange to save custom prompt 1.
 9.4.
 Edit a channel or contact name and place a ##digit where you want the prompt to be spoken.
 E.g. if you want custom prompt 1 to be spoken after the letters of your callsign, then add ##1 after your callsign in the name.
-On the GD77S you will have to edit contact or channel names from the CPS software.
+On the GD77S see point 11 and 12 below.
 9.5.
-If you wish to associate the prompt with a given string, rather than embedding a ##1 through ##10, do the following at the point when you are about to save it:
+If you wish to associate the prompt with a given string, rather than embedding a ##1 through ##10, do the following at the point when you are about to save the prompt:
 9.5.1.
 Ensure you have already recorded the voice prompt first (from the channel or VFO screen) as PTT cancels other screens.
 Verify it is correct with SK2+SK1.
 9.5.2.
 Go to any edit field, e.g. channel details name field.
 9.5.3.
 Enter the exact text you wish to map to the custom prompt.
 It can be a word or phrase.
 Given that the prompt will be associated anywhere this occurs, be careful.